-Ms. Damaris Mabeya is the Founder and Executive Director of Aminia Dada Innovations (ADI).
+Ms. Damaris Mabeya is the Founder of Aminia Dada Innovations (ADI).
 This is a Kenyan woman-led organization that works towards the promotion, protection and realisation of inclusive digital rights for all.
-As the Founder, Ms. Mabeya is the lead in the design, development and implementation of ADI initiatives and interventions.

 Damaris has previously worked with the UN Human rights charter bodies and it’s subsidiaries in promoting women’s development through formulating human rights based approaches.
 She has extensive experiences in substantive research and has been key in the execution of institutional strategies and mechanisms on gender inclusivity in Geneva, Switzerland.